sunflower-land/sunflower-land/README.md

-# sunflower-land
+# Sunflower Land

 The goal of this project is to create a decentralized and community driven MetaVerse style game.

-This repo includes the front-end game which users can play and interact with the game on the Polygon Network.
+This repo includes the front-end game which users can play and interact with the game on the Polygon Network and off chain data.

 # Getting Started